armando-larocca/Project-IL-/README.md

 # INCREMENTAL LEARNING PROJECT
-by Marco Ratta and Armando La Rocca
+Marco Ratta and Armando La Rocca

+The project is related to the analysis of the incremental learning project.
+Some different approaches to the problem are studied and some implementations with some possibile improvements are proposed.
+More details are provided in Report_il.pdf

 The implementation of the baselines are provided in ICARL.ipynb and LwF.ipynb and FT.ipynb